Add a resource record

 -

-Optional: enter a comment — any additional information about the group, it will only appear in DNS hosting.
+Optional: enter a comment — any additional information about the group.
+The comment will be displayed only in DNS hosting.

 -